-The Morgan Le Fay Center For Advances in Economics, Business, and Entrepreneurship Education was established at Landmark College in 2014 through a generous gift from Paul McCulley and the Morgan Le Fay Dreams Foundation.
-This award supports the development and refinement of pedagogy in the fields of business, economics, and entrepreneurship in connection with the College’s current and future programs in those fields.
+The Morgan Le Fay Center For Advances in Economics, Business, and Entrepreneurship Instruction was established at Landmark College in 2014 through a generous gift from world-renowned economist Paul McCulley and the Morgan Le Fay Dreams Foundation.
+This founding gift supported the development and refinement of Landmark College pedagogy in the fields of business, economics, and entrepreneurship.

 With the generous support of the Morgan Le Fay Foundation, Landmark College has launched several new programs that are now well imbedded in existing Landmark College programs while continuing to drive research, exploration, and innovation.

 A new baccalaureate degree, a Bachelor of Arts in Communication and Entrepreneurial Leadership (BA-COMEL), was developed and first offered in 2019.
 The degree focuses on project management and prepares students for entry-level jobs in fields such as civic organizing, media production, public relations, management, and other positions that focus on organizational communication.